 The Deutschlandticket uses VDV-KA barcodes, cryptographically signed to prevent fraud.
 Creating these barcodes requires specific hardware and certificates.
 While the technical standard exists, implementing Apple Wallet integration requires additional development work that smaller Verkehrsverbund operators haven't prioritized.

 Deutsche Bahn, despite being Germany's largest rail operator, has not implemented Wallet export for the Deutschlandticket in DB Navigator.
-Their Wallet support is limited to long-distance ICE/IC tickets, which use a different barcode system.
+DB Wallet support is limited to long-distance ICE/IC tickets, which use a different barcode system.

 What NeatPass Can and Cannot Do